 This tool will only work correctly if the subtitles and the video are out of sync by the same amount the whole video long.
 If, for example, the first half of your subtitles have a delay of 5 seconds, and the second half by 10 seconds, then this tool won't work.
-In this case, you should use the partial shifter tool.
+In this case, you can try using the partial shifter tool.

 Temporarily fixing the subtitle sync in VLC media player is easy.